Q: What is Schutzhund?

 4. A strong, 15-20 foot long line.
-Like the obedience training lead, long lines should be 3/4-1 inch wide and made of either leather or biothane (biothane being most common… leather long lines are very hard to come by nowadays).
-Nylon is frowned upon for long lines, as well, due to the potential for rope burn.
+Like the obedience training lead, long lines should be 3/4-1 inch wide and made of either leather or biothane (biothane being most common… leather long lines are generally harder to come by and often not quite as durable in the long run).
+Nylon is highly frowned upon for long lines, as well, due to the potential for rope burn.

 5. Your dog’s favorite toy(s) and treat(s).

-9. Vaccination records for your dog.
-We require that puppies have had their first set of DHPP vaccines before attending and adult dogs should have DHPP and Rabies vaccinations.
-These records should be given to the Secretary to keep on file (or another Board member, if the Secretary is unavailable).
-Please also remember to bring updated records each time your dog receives new vaccinations.
+8. Vaccination records for your dog.
+We require that dogs in our club be up-to-date on their DHPP and Rabies vaccinations (or titers).
+These records should be given to the club Secretary to keep on file.
+Please also remember to bring updated records each time your dog receives new vaccinations or titers.
 We also highly suggest keeping a copy of your dog’s records in your vehicle at all times, in case of emergency.

 If you have questions about the types/styles of equipment, where to purchase them, how to fit them, etc., please let us know and we can help answer any questions you may have.
 We also have an Equipment section on the Links and Training Articles page of our website, where many online manufacturer’s sites are listed.

 Q: What other things should I bring with me to training?